PhD (History of Psychology), University of New Hampshire, (1972)

 As a graduate student, Scarborough could relate to the struggles of the women she wrote about in Untold Lives.
 At the time she felt pulled in two directions - towards academia and career on the one hand, and family on the other.
 By the time she landed her first tenure-track position, she was operating as a single person.
 Her professional work could be given her full attention and she did not feel divided.
 Her days as a full-time juggler were over.

 Scarborough went on to become the Dean of Liberal Arts and Sciences at Indiana University South Bend and has devoted her research career to the history of women in psychology.
 From 1973-1980 she was the Executive Officer of Cheiron, the Society she helped found, and in 1990-1991 she was President of the Society for the History of Psychology.
-She is a fellow of the American Psychological Association and the Association for Psychological Science.
-In honor of her steadfast support and significant contributions to the history of psychology, Cheiron has recently named its annual keynote address the Scarborough Memorial Lecture.
+She was a fellow of the American Psychological Association and the Association for Psychological Science.
+She was a member of the advisory board of the Cummings Center for the History of Psychology.
+In honor of her steadfast support and significant contributions to the history of psychology, Cheiron named its annual keynote address the Scarborough Memorial Lecture.

 To cite this article, see Credits